 Our Puritan forbears were orthodox Christians.
 All the same, they resisted the power of a church hierarchy or government to dictate the religious convictions by which they were to live.
 They insisted on the sovereignty of a free conscience.
 For this reason, we do not require anyone to assent publicly to articles of faith in order to become a member of the church.
 We do not use belief in particular doctrines as a way of deciding “who’s in and who’s out” of our circle of faith.

 How do I formally join?

-Our process for joining usually involves attendance at newcomers’ gatherings where we can hear each other’s stories, ask questions, and learn more about First Church’s history, denomination, programs, and also about expectations of church members.
-We offer opportunities to join at several points during the year, usually in January, June, and October.
+Our process for joining usually involves attendance at new member classes where we can hear each other’s stories, ask questions, and learn more about First Church’s history, denomination, programs, and also about expectations of church members.
+We offer opportunities to join at several points during the year, usually in February, May, and October.
 First Church accepts and welcomes full members, as well as affiliate members who maintain membership in another congregation where they have a history and relationship.
 First Church also welcomes people to be “friends” of First Church by participating in the life and ministries of the community, but not taking on the specific responsibilities of membership, such as leadership, governance, and voting in congregational meetings.

 “…for an hour or for a lifetime…”

 Complete this New Member Form so that we can prepare to welcome you on our next Joining Sunday!
 If you have questions or would like to talk through what all of this means for your faith journey, please let one of the ministerial staff know.
 We would be happy to schedule a conversation with you.